hundeo:

 FCI Group: Spitz and primitive types

 The German Spitz is a popular guard and companion dog.
-The dog breed is well suited for families with children as well as for singles and seniors.
-Thanks to its distrust of strangers, the Spitz also scores well as a guard dog.
+The breed is suitable for families with children as well as for singles and senior citizens.
+Thanks to its distrust of strangers, the Spitz also scores highly as a guard dog.

 German Spitz